juniorit-ai/clang-game-project/README.md

 # Your game website's update may be avaiable in several minutes after the deployment.
 make deploy

+# Submit your project for review will automatically deploy your game to GitHub Page.
 make submit
 or
 juniorit submit